State says vaccines company gave at workplaces caused infections, may not have immunized; delayed reaction possible

 The state Department for Public Health says infections have resulted from vaccines distributed by a Mount Sterling company to workplaces in Kentucky, Indiana and Ohio since Sept.
 1.

-Location Vaccination “provided vaccines primarily at businesses in Central Kentucky,” Karla Ward reports for the Lexington Herald-Leader.
+.
 The health department said the firm has stopped giving vaccinations, but “Individuals previously vaccinated by this provider could develop an infection,” the department said.
 “Symptoms may start from a few days to more than 12 weeks after vaccination.
 Medical care is advised. since infections will likely not get better on their own.”

 State Health Commissioner Jeff Howard advised, “If you received vaccine from this provider, we strongly encourage you to consider getting another round to ensure you are fully immunized and not at risk for contracting illness.
 It is important that individuals vaccinated by this company seek appropriate medical evaluation and treatment.”